 What is the structure of the course?

 The course is delivered in four modules.
-There are two taught modules, each of three days and two distance learning modules, each requiring 20 hours of study.
+There are two taught modules, currently delivered online via Zoom, and two distance learning modules, each requiring 20 hours of study.
 These take place over a three or four-month period with the expectation that written assignments are completed before, between and immediately after the taught modules.

 Ongoing assessment of your skills and knowledge is an integral part of the course.
 This will include observing your performance in simulated practice in the classroom setting, and the submission of written assignments which are marked by the trainers.
 Provided you meet the standards set, you will pass the course.